LBHackney-IT/angular-unit-testing/README.md

 If you have trouble running the code in future version, it might be simpler to create a new Angular project, copy everything in the `src/app` folder into the new project, and update references and dependencies where necessary.

+Writing test suites is generally recommended when starting a new project.
+The initial cost of writing test suites as well as the code can be high, and isn't recommended when a project has to be delivered quickly
+(e.g. for a *minimum viable product*).

 ## Setting up this project

 - Node Package Manager (npm) should be installed.